Skip to content

 Local notes

-Fuel prices in Germany move throughout the day.
-Compare stations before refueling and use alerts in a tracker such as Tank Alert when you have a target price.
+Since April 2026, German stations may raise fuel prices only once per day at 12:00, while reductions remain possible at any time.
+Compare live prices before refueling and use alerts in a tracker such as Tank Alert when you have a target price.

 Detailed walkthrough